vgisclabs/deltachat-touch/README.md

 # DeltaTouch

-Messaging app for Ubuntu Touch, powered by deltachat-core.
+Messaging app for Ubuntu Touch (and Nix), powered by deltachat-core.

+## Important notice to users of the Nix package

+This is the main branch which contains the version for Ubuntu Touch 20.04 (focal).
+Please checkout the nixpkg branch for anything related to the Nix package.

 ## Important notice to xenial (16.04) users

-This is the main branch which now contains the focal version.
+This is the main branch which contains the focal version.
 Please checkout the xenial branch if you want to build for xenial.

 ## Important notice to focal (20.04) users